donaldamadi/donaldamadi/README.md

 ### Hi there 👋

-Hi, I'm Obinna!
-Trying to change the world one line of a code at a time.
+Welcome to my space where I try to change the world one line of code at a time.

 <!--